Speakeasy Logo

 Forward-compatible unions

-Similar to enums, discriminated unions often get extended as APIs evolve.
-A linked account system might start with email and Google authentication, then later add Apple or GitHub options.
+Similar to enums, discriminated unions often get extended as your API evolves.
+A linked account system might start with email and Google authentication, then you add Apple or GitHub options later.

 typescript: forwardCompatibleUnionsByDefault: tagged-only